-With this month’s “Plate it Forward” series, we wanted to shine a light on the altruistic restaurants and chefs throughout the country who aren’t content with just serving delicious food.
+With our “Plate it Forward” series, we are shining a light on the altruistic restaurants and chefs throughout the country who aren’t content with just serving delicious food.
 They are also committed to giving back to their communities in extraordinary, unique ways.

 Prior to ever dabbling in the pizza world, Mason worked in finance in New York City.
 But in 2013, Mason wanted a change of industry and scenery.
 Inspired by all of the $1 pizza joints lining the city’s streets, he decided to head back to his hometown of Philadelphia to start a pizzeria.
 And so the story of Rosa’s began.